 Long-Lasting: As long as DE stays dry, it remains effective.
 Unlike traditional pesticides that may need frequent reapplications or lose their potency over time, DE can keep working indefinitely under the right conditions.

-Inexpensive: DE is affordable and readily available online.
+Inexpensive: DE is affordable and readily available online compared to the hundreds of dollars pest control services charge you to even take a look at your property.
 A small amount goes a long way, making it a cost-effective pest control solution.

 How to Use Diatomaceous Earth for Cricket Control